searls/rubbycop/manual/configuration.md

 ### Automatically Generated Configuration

-If you have a code base with an overwhelming amount of offenses, it can be a good idea to use `rubocop --auto-gen-config` and add an `inherit_from: .rubocop_todo.yml` in your `.rubocop.yml`.
-The generated file `.rubocop_todo.yml` contains configuration to disable cops that currently detect an offense in the code by excluding the offending files, or disabling the cop altogether once a file count limit has been reached.
+If you have a code base with an overwhelming amount of offenses, it can be a good idea to use `rubbycop --auto-gen-config` and add an `inherit_from: .rubbycop_todo.yml` in your `.rubbycop.yml`.
+The generated file `.rubbycop_todo.yml` contains configuration to disable cops that currently detect an offense in the code by excluding the offending files, or disabling the cop altogether once a file count limit has been reached.

-By adding the option `--exclude-limit COUNT`, e.g., `rubocop --auto-gen-config --exclude-limit 5`, you can change how many files are excluded before the cop is entirely disabled.
+By adding the option `--exclude-limit COUNT`, e.g., `rubbycop --auto-gen-config --exclude-limit 5`, you can change how many files are excluded before the cop is entirely disabled.
 The default COUNT is 15.

-Then you can start removing the entries in the generated `.rubocop_todo.yml` file one by one as you work through all the offenses in the code.
+Then you can start removing the entries in the generated `.rubbycop_todo.yml` file one by one as you work through all the offenses in the code.

 ## Disabling Cops within Source Code